PaulMarisOUMary/Moon/docs/SYNTAX_SEMANTICS.md

 - While loops (`while`)

 The following looping keywords are supported:
-- `continue`: Used to skip the current iteration of the loop and move on to the next one.
+- `skip`: Used to skip the current iteration of the loop and move on to the next one.
 - `stop`: Used to exit the loop from executing any further.

 Example: